-She earned an M.A. from the University of Virginia with a concentration in Creative Writing (before they had an M.F.A), studying with John Casey and Greg Orr.
+She earned an MA from the University of Virginia with a concentration in Creative Writing, studying with John Casey and Greg Orr.
 She went on to earn a PhD from the University as well, working with Karen Chase and Edgar Shannon.
-Her dissertation, The Supernatural Muse, is about the way the creative impulse is represented by supernatural figures (ghosts, genii, etc.) in the works of Dickens and Charlotte and Emily Bronte.
+Her dissertation, The Supernatural Muse: Representations of the Creative Impulse in the Fiction of Emily Bronte, Charlotte Bronte, and Charles Dickens, examines the supernatural figures (ghosts, genii, etc.) appearing in those authors’ works.